-- 1. This Policy is in place to ensure the orderly running of KCGF and to set the internal rules of conduct and the professional standards required to be met by KCGF employees and management.
+- This Policy is in place to ensure the orderly running of KCGF and to set the internal rules of conduct and the professional standards required to be met by KCGF employees and management.
 In any situation where there is a conflict between the Policy and the Law of KCGF, the law shall prevail. - 2.
-KCGF shall be in full compliance with this policy by 30 June 2021. - 3.
-Managing Director issues the decision that regulates the implementation of energy efficient measures and optimization within the KCGF.
+KCGF in providing its services will be in full compliance with this policy.

+3. Managing Director issues the decision that regulates the implementation of energy-efficient measures and optimization within the KCGF.